Institute of Cultural Anthropology and European Ethnology

 We will focus on different anthropocenic issues, such as chemical manufacturing, radiation governance, routine air pollution, COVID-19 and more.

-The course will rotate around two analytic frameworks, drawing out the dynamics of quotidian anthropocenes and civic data capacity in different settings.
 You will also use a set of case study questions – focused on environmental injustice – to rapidly characterize and identify possible actions for addressing problems in each site.

 You will also gain hands-on experience working with civic data infrastructure, the Disaster STS Research Network (DSTS), an instance of the Platform for Experimental Collaborative Ethnography (PECE).